RUSSIA: Raids, charges, detentions and fines of Muslims continue

 The "crime" of Muslims meeting to read Nursi's texts

 Little or no reasoning is given in the court decisions which have added Nursi's works to the Federal List, Forum 18 notes.
-Among the few specific instances of "extremism" cited, for example, are Nursi's descriptions of non-Muslims as "frivolous", "philosophers" and "empty-talkers" (see eg. F18News 5 March 2013 http://www.forum18.org/
+Among the few specific instances of "extremism" cited, for example, are Nursi's descriptions of non-Muslims as "frivolous", "philosophers" and "empty-talkers" (see eg. F18News 5 March 2013 http://www.forum18.org/Archive.php?article_id=1811).
+The freedom to criticise any religious or non-religious belief is, however, a central part of freedom of religion and belief.
+This freedom is also being challenged by the criminal trial of atheist blogger Viktor Krasnov, who is charged with "insulting religious feelings" (see below).

 Detained for organising an organisation "which does not exist"

 Odilov was arrested on 6 December 2015, his lawyer Yuliya Zhemchugova told Forum 18 on 11 December.
 Four days before, he had received a letter from Novosibirsk FSB security service Major Ye.
-Selyunin, which Forum 18 has seen, informing him that an investigation had been opened under Criminal Code Article 282.2, Part 1 ("Organisation of an extremist organisation").
+Selyunin, which Forum 18 has seen, informing him that an investigation had been opened under Criminal Code Article 282.2, Part 1 ("Organisation of the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity").
 On 11 December, he was charged with organising a "cell" of the banned "extremist" organisation Nurdzhular and ordered to be detained until 1 February 2016.

 "We are building our objection on the fact that such an organisation does not exist," Zhemchugova told Forum 18.
 "Technically, anyone who studies Nursi's teachings can be linked to the organisation itself, as Odilov has been.
 His opinion is that such an organisation does not exist.
 Yes, they are Muslims, they performed traditional religious rites.
 Naturally, they engaged in no 'extremist' activity.
 Odilov is a cleric at the Spiritual Administration of Muslims of Asiatic Russia and is held in great esteem."

-Fellow Novosibirsk Muslims Uralbek Karaguzinov and an underage boy (name unknown) were also arrested in December 2015 on suspicion under Criminal Code Article 282.2, Part 2 ("Participation in an extremist organisation").
+Fellow Novosibirsk Muslims Uralbek Karaguzinov and an underage boy (name unknown) were also arrested in December 2015 on suspicion under Criminal Code Article 282.2, Part 2 ("Participation in the activity of a social or religious association or other organisation in relation to which a court has adopted a decision legally in force on liquidation or ban on the activity in connection with the carrying out of extremist activity").
 But both were released after 48 hours, according to Zhemchugova.
 Karaguzinov was also investigated during the first case against Odilov in 2011-13, but was not charged.
-Only Odilov now remains in custody.
+Only Odilov now remains in detention.

 He has not complained about the conditions there, Zhemchugova remarked to Forum 18 on 18 January 2016.
 However, fellow imam Ilhom Merazhov described them as "severe" and "overcrowded".